sifive/duh/README.md

-# duh
+## Design ∪ Hardware

-Design Unit Hardware
+Library and CLI tool for packaging of reusable chip design components and designs.